 Over the next few years, “Crew” became the term used for a group of Rovers.
 NSW records list 1st Granville as the first Crew to be registered in this state, in July 1920.
 Sydney North’s own 1st Epping Rovers can trace their Crew back to April 1922, the oldest known continuously operating Rover Crew in the world.

 Baden-Powell’s “Rovering to Success” was also published in 1922.
-Whilst more a book of “wise advice for young men” than a handbook like ”Scouting for Boys”, it established itself as the foundation of Rover ideals and practice and is still in use today.
+Whilst more a book of “wise advice for young men” than a handbook like ”Scouting for Boys”, it established itself as the foundation of Rover ideals and practice and is still available and in use today.

 The Rover section spread rapidly throughout the world during the twenties.
 At Baden-Powell's suggestion, the term "Moot" was first used in 1926 to describe a gathering of Rovers and the first World Rover Moot was held at Kandersteg, Switzerland in 1931.

 Until the mid-thirties, Rovering had been regarded as a “pursuit for life”, with no leaving age, however in 1936, an upper age limit of 25 was introduced in Australia.
 Interestingly, Britain took until 1947 to catch up with this change.

 In 1970, the Design for Tomorrow Committee recommended that Rovers in Australia be abolished and replaced with a new "Pathfinders" section.
 This concept was totally rejected by the Rovers of the time and instead, the section was progressively revamped during the seventies, with females allowed to join, self-government through a system of councils and a broadening of the Baden-Powell award scheme.
 The framework created by the “Rover Revolution” of the seventies is still very much in place today, and the Rover section’s development and evolution are ongoing.